sharovatov/teamlead/articles/company_interview_en.md

 ## How many other candidates are competing for this position?

+Are you sure you want to "compete"?

-If some candidates were rejected, what was the reason for rejection?
+## If some candidates were rejected, what was the reason for rejection?

+The answer to this one might reveal something that wouldn't have been discussed otherwise.

 ## What is expected of me during my probation?